 EDIT: Added name of the CVE reported by DIVD, 2021-07-08

 It is still an unusually sophisticated attack.
 The fact that the attackers choose the Fourth of July weekend is a clever use of long weekends to get maximum effect before the victims can react.
 Truesec has observed many Ransomware gangs use this technique in the past.
-Given the recent public debate on ransomware after the Colonial Pipeline attack, and public outrage in USA, we can’t discount the possibility that choosing to strike during the weekend of the 4th of July was a way for the REvil syndicate to taunt US authorities.
+Given the recent public debate on ransomware after the Colonial Pipeline attack and public outrage in the USA, we can’t discount the possibility that choosing to strike during the Fourth of July weekend was a way for the REvil syndicate to taunt US authorities.

 According to sources in the media Kaseya had already been alerted to at least one of these vulnerabilities, CVE-2021-30116, by the Dutch Institute for Vulnerability Disclosure (DIVD) and were in the process of validating a patch, when REvil struck.

 Truesec has not been able to verify that the zero-days used in the REvil attack were the same as the ones that Kaseya had been discussing with DIVD.
 As Truesec was in fact the first cybersecurity company able to confirm the exact exploit used by the attackers, there may yet be more information to come about this.

 If however, the zero-days used by REvil are indeed the same as those Kaseya were about to patch, it may seem like an example of particularly bad timing, but it also begs the question if this really was just a very unlucky coincidence.
 Did a cybercriminal really discover the zero-days independently of DIVD and beat the patch by a few days or did REvil obtain the knowledge of the zero-days by some other means?